Configuring Additional Settings for a

 Called Station

-ID: Allows NAS to send the ID, which is called by
+ID: Allows NAS to send the ID, that is called by the

 Configuring the Advanced Settings for a Wi-Fi Network